-Welcome to Wildlife In New York.
+Welcome to Animals and Wildlife In New York.

 The state of New York and New York City are one of the most popular destinations for tourists and the hub of many economic and foreign interests worldwide.
-New York is hardly a place where one would expect to find wildlife.
+New York is hardly a place where one would expect to find animals and wildlife.

 What people often misconceive about New York is that it goes beyond the massive city and that infamous skyline… It leads to more nature the further inland you go, and it can be deceivingly dense in wildlife- even in that big city!